In order to understand how the eviction process works it is important to start at square one, the lease.

 What is a residential lease?

 A residential lease is an agreement between an owner of a piece property and a tenant.
 The lease gives the tenant the right to possess the property for the agreed upon time in exchange for payment of rent.
 The landlord does not give up ownership of the property under the lease but does grant the tenant the right to peacefully enjoy the property while rent is being paid.
+Lease investing is the process of investing in the lease contracts of these companies.
+In a way, retail investors like you can benefit by co-investing in leased assets to companies and generating a source of passive income for yourself and this goes to on the design and renovations, read about the Home Improvement Budgeting Tips to increase the value of your residential lease.

 Types of Leases